kagangtuya-star/npc-architect/README.md

 ## NPC Architect (PF2e)

-**NPC Architect** is a high-performance creation suite for Foundry VTT (PF2e) that leverages Gemini AI to bridge the gap between imagination and mechanical execution.
+**NPC Architect** is a high-performance creation suite for Foundry VTT (PF2e) that leverages AI to bridge the gap between imagination and mechanical execution.
 It features native support for the World of Greyhawk.

 ⚔️ **Core Capabilities**
 **Universal Stat Block Generation**: Create a complete, mechanically sound PF2e NPC or Monster from a simple description (e.g., "A mutated displacer beast from the Barrier Peaks").